saleor/saleor.io-learn/product/sorting.md

 ...
 ```

-In the example above, we are using the product name as the field for sorting along with the *descending* direction.
-That means we will be using the lexicographic order and as a result, the products will be reversed.
+In the example above, we have the product name as the field for sorting, along with the *descending* direction.
+That means we will be using the lexicographic order, and as a result, the products will be reversed.